History Of Cars & Coffee

 Cars just have a special appeal to some folks.
 Young or old, wealthy or not, doesn’t matter what race, nationality or religion… for some guys (and gals – yeah gender doesn’t matter either) the sound of nice car’s exhaust can be as universally appealing as certain genres of music.

 Do a Google search for Cars and Coffee and you’re very likely to receive results for small unofficial and barely organized local events on a Saturday or Sunday morning where local car buffs get together.
 They’re passionate.
 Have to be because many of these car shows start as early as 5:30 AM!
 The bond that ties is automotive.
 And while some are specific to a segment of cars – supercars/exotics, low-riders, muscle, antique, etc. Most are open to anyone who loves cars.

 You don’t have to own one to show up.
 It usually doesn’t cost anything to show up anyway.
-Just enjoy cars and company… maybe have a coffee too.
+Just enjoy cars and the company… maybe have a coffee too.

-Tom has a conversation with legendary car guy Barry Meguiar about how this, now global phenomenon, got its start right here.
+We sit down with legendary car guy Barry Meguiar about how this, now a global phenomenon, got its start right here.
 Crystal Cove in Orange County to be exact.